 EV chargers vs EV connectors

-When considering purchasing an EV, you’re going to need to understand about both EV chargers and EV connectors, and whilst these often get confused, there’s a key difference.
+When considering purchasing an EV, you’ll need to understand both EV chargers and EV connectors, and whilst these are often confused, there’s a key difference.

 An EV charger is the unit or method of charging, whilst a connector is the method of connecting the charger to your car.